JeffMangan/Python-Dabase-Examples/README.md

 # Python-Dabase-Examples
 code to interact with a postgres db.
+This was created to experiment with python.